 Despite widespread publicity about the dangers of leaving dogs in hot cars during the summer months, people still do it.
 Know how to help if you spot a dog in distress.

 Few things are more upsetting than seeing a dog locked in a car on a hot day, especially if he’s in obvious distress.
 Although animal organizations work to educate people about the dangers of leaving pets in vehicles during hot weather, not everyone is getting the message.
-In this article, we’ll look at what you can do to save the life of dogs shut in a hot cars.
+In this article, we’ll look at what you can do to save the life of a dog shut in a hot car.

 Is it legal to break into a car to save a dog?

 Most of us wouldn’t think twice about smashing a window if we saw a dog suffering inside a locked car.
 It seems a small price to pay to save his life.
-But unfortunately, very few regions in North America legally permit citizens to break into vehicles to save animals.
+But unfortunately, it’s still illegal in some regions of North America for citizens to break into vehicles to save animals.
 That being said, it’s also illegal to place a dog in a distressing situation.
 During hot weather, whether sunny or cloudy, the temperature inside a closed vehicle will rise to extreme levels within minutes; and because dogs don’t perspire like we do, they can rapidly develop heat stroke and even die.
 And despite what some people think, parking in the shade or leaving the windows open a crack doesn’t help.

 “Even on a day when it’s 70°F outside, the temperature inside a car with all the windows closed can hit 90°F in just ten minutes,” says Natalia Lima of the Animal Legal Defense Fund (ALDF).